The Xometry app works best with JavaScript enabled!

 An anisotropic etched electronic circuit.
 Credit: photowind/Shutterstock

-This article will go into depth on what the dry and wet etching processes are, their applications, and the various methods involved in those processes.
-We will also clarify what the differences between the two are and what factors to consider when considering which one to use.
+This article explains the dry and wet etching processes, their methods, and key applications.
+We will also clarify the differences between them and the main factors to consider when choosing between the two.
 If you'd like to learn more about other types of part markings, you can also visit our guide on direct part marking.

 Etching Definition

-Etching is a manufacturing technique used to remove layers or slices of a material or part, including semiconductors, dielectrics, polymers, and metals.
-It can employ chemical corrosion, electrochemical electrolysis, or even mechanical polishing arts.
+Etching is a manufacturing technique used to remove layers or slices of a workpiece, including semiconductors, dielectrics, polymers, and metals.
+It can employ chemical corrosion, electrochemical reactions, or physical processes such as ion bombardment.

-As such, different types of etching processes can be used, depending on the desired manufacturing outcome.
+Different etching processes are used depending on the desired manufacturing outcome.
 The procedure for different applications can vary greatly in terms of etching chemicals, the temperature used in the process, and exposure time.

 Etching Considerations and Performance Parameters

-Subjecting a material or part to a liquid or vapor etchant causes complex interactions on a molecular level that have a significant impact on the surface of said part.
+Applying a liquid or vapor etchant causes complex molecular interactions that significantly affect the material’s surface.
 Regardless of the type of etching we are talking about, an etching treatment can cause one of three outcomes:

-• Isotropic etching: The material is removed uniformly in all directions, creating a semi-circular shape cut out of the material.
-Since it’s a less accurate form of etching, isotropic processes are usually used for cleaning wafers or substrates of chips.
+• Isotropic etching: The material is removed uniformly in all directions, creating a rounded profile or undercut beneath the mask.
+Since it’s a less precise form of etching, isotropic processes are used mainly for material removal and surface smoothing, not for cleaning, which is typically done using chemical cleans rather than etching.

 • Anisotropic etching: The created shape has a form between the two mentioned above.
 Anisotropic etching is commonly used to create circuit patterns.

-• Etching rate – the speed at which etching occurs, or the thickness being etched per unit of time.
-It is usually measured in μm/min or nm/min (micrometers per minute or nanometers per minute).
+• Etching rate: the speed at which etching occurs, or the thickness being etched per unit of time.
+It is usually measured in μm/min or nm/min (micrometers or nanometers per minute).

 The Wet Etching Process

-Wet etching is a technique that uses a liquid solution (usually called an etchant in the liquid phase) to remove layers or portions of a material or part such as a silicon wafer.
-This process is widely used in semiconductor fabrication in the manufacturing and treatment of wafers.
+Wet etching is a technique that uses a liquid solution (usually called an etchant in the liquid phase) to remove layers or portions of a workpiece, such as a silicon wafer.
+This process is widely used in semiconductor fabrication for wafer manufacturing and treatment.
 The main advantage of using it is the ability to conduct surface removal on a part-wide scale.
-Etching intrinsic impurities in the materials (or surface) is especially sought-after and can be provided by etchants in the liquid phase.
+Wet etching is often used to remove specific layers or defects on the wafer surface, rather than intrinsic impurities, which are typically controlled through doping or material growth processes.

-However, the depth of the etch is controlled by the etch duration and rate while the width of the channel can be reasonably estimated by the mask opening plus twice the channel depth.
-Some mask materials include gold, titanium, chromium, oxides, and nitrides, depending on which material is subjected to etching (for example, metal or silicon as the etching piece).
+However, the etch depth is controlled by the etch duration and rate, while the channel width can be roughly estimated as the mask opening plus twice the etch depth.
+Common mask materials include photoresist, silicon dioxide (SiO₂), silicon nitride (Si₃N₄), and occasionally metals such as chromium or gold, depending on the substrate and etchant used.

 Types of Wet Etching